-Chronic fatigue syndrome or CFS is a popular term used to describe a condition that leaves you feeling tired all of the time, you may lack energy and or be unable to properly cope with stress.
+Chronic fatigue syndrome or CFS is a popular term used to describe a condition that leaves you feeling tired all of the time.
+You may lack energy and or be unable to properly cope with stress.
 This condition is also known as adrenal fatigue.
-Adrenal fatigue happens when your body’s normal stress response system becomes overwhelmed and can no longer keep up the demand for essential hormones that deal with stress.
+Adrenal fatigue happens when your body’s normal stress response system becomes overwhelmed.
+Can no longer keep up the demand for essential hormones that deal with stress.

-These hormones help you to respond to stress and they help you to overcome stress, so prolonged stress can run you down and burn you out leaving you feeling tired, stressed and unable to keep up with life in general.
-One of the often overlooked causes for chronic fatigue syndrome is actually mthfr gene mutations, these are genetic problems that lead to nutritional problems, they cause those affected to burnout or rundown their essential nutrients, these nutrients are directly involved in energy production, they support the adrenal health and many other energy sources in the body that protect against CFS.
+These hormones help you to respond to stress and they help you to overcome stress.
+So prolonged stress can run you down and burn you out leaving you feeling tired and stressed.
+It is unable to keep up with life in general.
+One of the often overlooked causes for chronic fatigue syndrome is actually mthfr gene mutations. these are genetic problems that lead to nutritional problems.
+They cause those affected to burnout or rundown their essential nutrients.
+These nutrients are directly involved in energy production.
+They support the adrenal health and many other energy sources in the body that protect against CFS.

 How MTHFR causes CFS (Chronic Fatigue Syndrome)

-MTHFR or (methylene tetrahydrofolate reductase) is the enzyme who’s primary responsibility in your body is to convert folate from your diet into activated folate.
-When you have a mthfr gene mutation this conversion does not work so well anymore, this leads to a deficiency in the essential nutrient folate, this then begins to affect other nutrients that folate works with, all of which belong to the “energy” group of vitamins and minerals.
+MTHFR or (methylenetetrahydrofolate reductase) is the enzyme whose primary responsibility in your body is to convert folate from your diet into activated folate.
+When you have an mthfr gene mutation this conversion does not work so well anymore.
+This leads to a deficiency in the essential nutrient folate.
+Then it begins to affect other nutrients that folate works with, all of which belong to the “energy” group of vitamins and minerals.

 Here’s the thing, if you can’t make enough activated folate or methylene tetrahydrofolate, you’re in real trouble, this is because folate in needed for so many reactions in the body that make energy, helps prevent chronic fatigue syndrome and makes other nutrients responsible for proper energy production work properly.
 While there are many different ways that mthfr gene defects can cause CFS the main problem looks like this: